savoirfairelinux/cqfd/README.md

 * ``%Pn`` - value of the ``project.name`` configuration key
 * ``%%`` - a litteral '%' sign

-By default, cqfd will generate a release tarball named org-name.tar.xz, where 'org' and 'name' come from the project's configuration keys.
+By default, cqfd will generate a release archive named ``org-name.tar.xz``, where 'org' and 'name' come from the project's configuration keys.
+The .tar.xz, .tar.gz and .zip archive formats are supported.

+For tar archives, setting ``tar_transform=yes`` will cause all files specified for the archive to be stored at the root of the archive, which is desired in some scenarios.
+This feature is not supported with .zip archives.

 ``flavors``: the list of build flavors (see below).
 Each flavor has its own command just like build.command.